Looking for an efficient way to convert your images to WebP and…

 Let’s go through all of the methods and we’ll show you how they work!

-How to Resize and Compress Multiple Images With WordPress
+How to Compress and Resize Multiple Images at Once With WordPress

 With Imagify, all you need to do is install the plugin and make some choices such as:

 - The max resolution that you want to resize images to.

 - The level of compression that you want to use.

 - Automatically optimize new images as you upload them to WordPress.

 - Give you the option to bulk optimize your existing WordPress images.

 To get started, go to your WordPress site and install and activate the free Imagify plugin from WordPress.org.